 Understanding measurement doesn’t have to be hard for little ones.
 In fact, teaching it early with concrete materials builds an in-depth understanding that will last a lifetime!

 This post contains affiliate links.

 When teaching measurement to young children, always begin measuring things with “non-standard” tools.
 That means you will supply crackers, paper clips, M&M’s, counting bears, or whatever else floats your fancy for measuring things.
 Give your child LOTS of experience measuring with non-standard measuring tools.

 Comparing Measurements with Non-Standard Measuring Tools

 In the activity pictured above, I wanted to help my kindergartener understand that not all measurements are equal.
-When mom says she needs a length of playdough that is 3 bears long, does she mean a length 3 BIG bears long or 3 SMALL bears long?
+When mom says she needs a length of playdough that is 3 bears long, does she mean a length of 3 BIG bears or 3 SMALL bears?
 Is there a difference??

 I asked Eli to roll out two snakes with playdough.
 He placed 3 big bears next to one of the snakes and cut the playdough to show the length.
 He placed 3 small bears next to the other snake and again cut the playdough to show the length.
 It was very clear to him that there is a difference in the two measurements.
 I asked probing questions for him to consider.
 “Why is one snake bigger than the other?”
 “Do you think the same thing would happen if I measure something with my big feet and you measure it with your little feet?”